In this document you will learn how to get started with debugging on mobile devices and covers the following solutions:

 - On your device, make sure you are connected to the same network as your computer.
 You can verify this by navigating to settings > Wifi and selecting the network name to show advanced options.

-- In the HTTP section at the bottom, add the Server IP and Port number (8888) that you copied from Charles in a previous step.
+- In the HTTP section at the bottom, select Manual mode.
+Then, add the Server IP and Port number (8888) that you copied from Charles in a previous step.

 - Follow the steps to install the Charles certificate.
 When complete, select Done.